ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

 #### Running Analyses on a Super Computer

 Phylogenomics software is largely open source and is therefore unix-based.
 Unfortunately, Unix-based software is not easy to install or use with Windows (Most NGS software is easily applied on Macs).
 Therefore, we will be running analyses for the remaining labs on SciNet’s super computer.
-SciNet is a Canadian institution with high-power computers that are made accessible to registered Canadian institutions and researchers.
+SciNet is a Canadian institution with high-powered computers that are made accessible to registered Canadian institutions and researchers.

 Students in this class have been registered with a temporary account for the duration of the course.

-You will need to sign in (from any computer) with these temporary credentials any time you want to use SciNet.
-Two main things to know about SciNet is that (1) you can run smaller jobs directly on its `$SCRATCH` node (see [below](#Preparing--Getting-Familiar-with-Your-Files)) or (2) submit larger jobs via scripts that will require more computational power and thus run as resources are available.
+You will need to sign in (from any computer) with these temporary credentials any time you want to use SciNet. **You should have received an email from SciNet with instructions on how to set up your temporary SciNet account.**

+SciNet's Teach cluster operates differently to other SciNet computing clusters, in that there is no `$SCRATCH` node.
+You can run smaller jobs on the `$HOME` node, or submit larger jobs via scripts that will require more computational power and thus run as resources are available.
+For more detailed information about this cluster, [this page on the SciNet wiki](https://docs.scinet.utoronto.ca/index.php/Teach).
-**You should have received an email from SciNet with instructions on how to set up your temporary SciNet account.**

 [back to top](#table-of-contents)